 You are met on arrival at Catania airport and transferred (45 mins) to your hotel in Syracuse for three night’s accommodation with dinner in one of the city’s finest historic hotels.
 Your tour director will be on hand to answer any questions.

-Once the most famous and powerful of all the ancient Greek cities of Sicily, Syracuse is now a beautiful, honey-hued mix of ancient and historic buildings.
+Syracuse was one of the most famous and powerful cities of ancient times, and is now a beautiful, honey-hued mix of ancient and historic buildings.
 Our guided tour of this World Heritage site includes the wonderful archaeological park with its spectacular Roman theatre, massive altar of Hieron II and its mysterious stone quarries.
 We continue to the lovely island of Ortygia, in fact the nucleus of the city both in ancient times and today.
 Here we can stroll through the narrow, winding streets and small piazzas that surround the cathedral which was also a Greek temple.
 A lecture by your tour director will help to put it all in context.

 A treat is in store today as we leave Syracuse and head across to the island’s southern coast.
 En-route we find one of the world’s most stunning collections of in-situ Roman mosaics.
 They adorn the floors of room after room of an enormous 4th century villa of imperial scale and are simply breathtaking.
-Nearby, we make sure not to miss the little gem of a site at Morgantina, where excavations continue to uncover a fine Greek city, before continuing to our overnight hotel in Agrigento for the next two nights with dinner included.
+Nearby, we make sure not to miss the little gem of a site at Morgantina, where excavations continue to uncover a fine Greek city, before continuing to our hotel in Agrigento for the next two nights with dinner included.

 It is rare to find good Phoenician sites and Motya is one of the best.
 Founded in the 8th century BC it is preserved on a small island in a lagoon, accessible only by boat.
 Abandoned since the 4th century BC, the excavated settlement now creates a memorable experience.
-Marsala was founded when Motya was abandoned and is now a pleasant, historic town with a fine baroque centre.
+Nearby Marsala was founded when Motya was abandoned and is now a pleasant, historic town with a fine baroque centre.
 Its museum houses a rare Phoenician ship.
-The 18th century also saw the first production of the famous Marsala fortified wine, and our lunch break here is a perfect opportunity to sample it.
+The 18th century saw the first production here of the famous Marsala fortified wine, and our lunch break is a perfect opportunity to sample it.

 Leaving the south coast we head to Palermo, stopping en-route at two magnificent religious sites, one ancient and one medieval.
 Segesta has a magical, remote, rural setting and is one of the best preserved Greek temples in the world.
 Closer to Palermo we find Monreale (literally ‘Royal Mountain’) where the wonderful Cathedral and cloister represent an unmatched 12th century ‘east meets west’ concentration of Arab, Norman and Byzantine art.
 Then we settle into our hotel in Palermo for the next two nights with breakfast only—our city centre location allows you to explore the local Sicilian cuisine at your leisure.

 A whole day to explore Sicily’s colourful, multi-cultural capital.
 We include visits to the Norman Palace, the cathedral and the archaeological museum, and leave you time to wander through the lively streets and markets.

 Leaving Palermo we enjoy a leisurely drive along Sicily’s north coast, enjoying lovely views of the sea, the mountains and islands.
-We stop at Cefalu to see the cathedral, second only to Monreale in its splendour, and finish at our hotel in Acireale for the final two nights.
+We stop at Cefalu to see the cathedral, second only to Monreale in its splendour, and finish at our hotel in Acireale for the final two nights with dinner included.

 A relaxed morning enjoying the attractive town of Taormina with its dramatically-sited ancient theatre.
-A free afternoon with options to enjoy the hotel and its interesting town of Acireale, or take the opportunity to join a trip to the crater of Mount Etna, Europe’s most active volcano and a fascinating landscape.
+A free afternoon with options to enjoy the hotel and its interesting town of Acireale, or take the opportunity to join a trip to the crater of nearby Mount Etna, Europe’s most active volcano and a fascinating landscape.

 You will be transferred from your hotel to Catania airport for your flight home, or why not stay longer in Sicily?
 We can recommend more to do, such as a trip to the fabulous Lipari Islands.